rectorphp/rector/README.md

 {
     public function getDefinition(): RectorDefinition
     {
-        // what does this do?
-        // minimalistic before/after sample - to explain in code
+        // description + minimalistic before/after sample - to explain in code
         return new RectorDefinition('Change method calls from set* to change*.', [ new CodeSample('$user->setPassword("123456");', '$user->changePassword("123456");')
         ]);